Permanent Water Saving Rules

 Permanent Water Saving Rules (PWSRs) are a series of common sense rules that all customers supplied water by Westernport Water are obliged to follow day to day to ensure water is not wasted.
 These rules are set out in legislative instruments known as Permanent Water Saving Plans and are in place on a permanent and ongoing basis, even when water restrictions are not required.

 PWSRs aim to promote efficient and sensible use of water without significantly restricting customer choice and flexibility.
 They reflect the value that Victorians place on water, and the community view that water is a precious resource that should not be wasted.

-The new Permanent Water Saving Rules consists of five simple and easy-to remember rules, which will ensure the efficient use of water and avoid water wastage on a permanent, ongoing basis.
-These rules will be consistent across all of Victoria and will be implemented from December 16 2011.
+The Permanent Water Saving Rules consists of five simple and easy-to remember rules, which will ensure the efficient use of water and avoid water wastage on a permanent, ongoing basis.
+These rules are consistent across all of Victoria.

 |Hand held hoses – A hand held hose MUST be fitted with a trigger nozzle and be leak free.
 It can be used to wash your car and water your gardens and lawns at any time.|

 |Residential or Commercial gardens and lawns – A residential or commercial garden or lawn can be watered with a hand held hose at any time, or by means of a watering system between the hours of 6pm and 10am on any day.|

 |Public gardens, lawns and playing surfaces – A public garden or lawn area or a playing surface can be watered with a hand held hose at any time, or by means of a watering system (fitted with a rain/soil moisture sensor) between the hours of 6pm and 10am on any day.
 Public gardens, lawns and playing surfaces can also be watered in accordance with an approved Water Use Plan.|

 |Fountains and water features – Water cannot be used in a fountain or water feature unless the fountain or water feature recirculates the water.|